 <video> media elements and

 MediaStream object, the Audio Working Group defines client-side script APIs

 which support the features required by rich interactive applications including the ability to process and synthesize audio streams directly in script, as well as giving access to musical instruments through a bridge with existing system-level

 The audio API provides methods to read audio samples, write audio data, create sounds, and perform client-side audio processing and synthesis with minimal latency.
 It also adds programmatic access to the PCM audio stream for low-level manipulation directly in script.
 This API can be used for interactive applications, games, 3D environments, musical applications, educational applications, and for the purposes of accessibility.
 It includes the ability to synchronize, visualize, or enhance sound information when used in conjunction with graphics APIs.
-Sound synthesis can be used to enhance user interfaces or produce music.
-The addition of advanced audio capabilities to user agents presents new options to Web developers and designers and has many accessibility opportunities and challenges that this working group will continue to keep in mind.
+Sound synthesis can be used to enhance user interfaces, or produce music.
+The addition of advanced audio capabilities to user agents presents new options to Web developers and designers, and has many accessibility opportunities and challenges that this working group will continue to keep in mind.